mgsprietsma/first-hello-world/README.md

 # first-hello-world
 Just a short example of Github usage.
+Includes a bit of example code I wrote using numpy, scipy, etc.